ant6n16/Talan_Project/README.md

 <h1 align = center>antdelga Talan Project Quickathone</h1>

-This repository contains the archives for the project developed during the Quickathone promoved by 42 Málaga Fundación Telefónica and Talan.
+This repository contains the archives for the project developed during the Quickathone promoved by 42 Málaga Fundación Telefónica and Talan. <br /> <br />
-In this case we have to develop an idea, software or web application to a sustainable business of tire recycling.
+* In this case we have to develop an idea, software or web application to a sustainable business of tire recycling.
 My idea aims to train an Artificial
 Neural Network in order to detect the tires in perfect state or those that are damaged according to a texture recognition.
 Two databases have been shuffled and three classes are present:
-Well-conserved tire, Damaged Tire or No-Present Tire.
+Well-conserved tire, Damaged Tire or No-Present Tire. <br />

 The databases link are: https://www.kaggle.com/datasets/jehanbhathena/tire-texture-image-recognition and https://www.researchgate.net/publication/345398868_Design_of_Tire_Damage_Image_Recognition_System_Based_on_Deep_Learning .

 <h2 align = center>